cesarderio/PassTrap_py/README.md

 ## Getting Started

 To get started with PassTrap, follow these simple steps:

+(*Currently in development:*

+- *You can run main.py file for login with username/password authentication*
+  - *Demo username: cesar | password: pass*
-(Currently in development - You can run main.py file for login with username/password authentication or you can run Pass_Trap.py for minimal version with only pincode verification to show password.)
+- *Or you can run Pass_Trap.py for minimal version with only pincode verification to show password.*)

 1. Download and Install: Clone the PassTrap repository or download the source code to your local machine.
 2. Install Dependencies: Install the necessary dependencies by running